mattmartin14/dream_machine/go_code/rest_service/readme.md

 ---
 ### Creating the Rest API Service

 Creating a Rest API service in Go is pretty straight forward.
 You can use Go's `net/http` package as seen below.
-In the example below, we are creating 3 different routes:
+In the example, we are creating 3 different routes:

 1. The Default path (localhost:8080/)
 2. Joke Path to live API hit (localhost:8080/getjokeapi)